Rumpunzel/rpg-thingy/characters/attributes.md

 # Dice Modifiers

-When you test a skill, you may use one of your traits to unlock the dice modifier of the attribute with which you are testing, if the trait is relevant to your current task, and it would sense for it to help you.
-For example, if you try to hit someone with your sword, and you have a trait named `Legendary Blademaster`, naturally, you may use it.

 Depending on the attribute you test with, you may change how the dice are rolled.

 |   Attribute   | Modifier Name |                      Effect                      |